ertugrulgor0/SleepData-DSA210Project/README.md

 ---

 ## **Objectives**
-1. **Figure Out What Affects My Sleep the Most** – Is it caffeine?
-Too much screen time?
-A late-night workout?
-Let’s find out!
+1. **Understand the Key Factors Affecting Sleep** – Identify which daily habits (physical activity, nutrition, caffeine intake, and screen time) have the most significant impact on sleep quality and duration.

-2. **Uncover the Link Between Exercise and Sleep** – Does working out more help me sleep better, or does it keep me wired?
+2. **Analyze the Relationship Between Physical Activity and Sleep** – Examine whether exercise and commuting patterns contribute to better or worse sleep outcomes.

-3. **See How Food Choices Impact Rest** – Are late-night carbs messing with my sleep?
-Or does cutting sugar actually help?
+3. **Evaluate the Role of Nutrition** – Investigate how carbohydrate, sugar, and meat consumption influence sleep patterns, including onset time and restfulness.

-4. **Investigate the Tech Factor** – Is my phone keeping me up at night, or am I just blaming it for my bad habits?
+4. **Assess the Effects of Technology Use** – Determine whether extended screen time, particularly before bedtime, disrupts sleep quality and duration.

-5. **Use Data to Build the Perfect Nighttime Routine** – No more guessing!
-I’ll use real insights to optimize my habits and get the best sleep possible.
+5. **Use Data to Make Informed Adjustments** – Based on insights from the analysis, identify potential lifestyle changes that could improve sleep efficiency.

 ---